-Option Description -credential credential_name The name of the credential object. -dbparam db_parameter_file Specify a file object containing Database Configuration Assistant (DBCA) parameters to use during database creation on the remote machine. -dbparamfile db_parameter_file Specify an operating system file name containing Database Configuration Assistant (DBCA) parameters to use during database creation on the remote machine.
-GDSCTL uses this to open a local file on the machine on which it is running. -dbtemplate db_template_file Specify a file object containing Database Configuration Assistant (DBCA) database template information to use during database creation on the remote machine. -dbtemplatefile db_template_file Specify an operating system file name containing Database Configuration Assistant (DBCA) database template information to use during database creation on the remote machine.
-GDSCTL uses this to open local file on the machine on which it is running. -deploy_as {PRIMARY STANDBY ACTIVE_STANDBY} Specify the role that is assigned to a shard added to the shardgroup after deployment.
+Option Description -dbtemplate db_template_file Specify a file object containing Database Configuration Assistant (DBCA) database template information to use during database creation on the remote machine. -dbtemplatefile db_template_file Specify an operating system file name containing Database Configuration Assistant (DBCA) database template information to use during database creation on the remote machine.
+GDSCTL uses this to open a local file on the machine on which it is running. -deploy_as {PRIMARY STANDBY ACTIVE_STANDBY} Specify the role that is assigned to a shard added to the shardgroup after deployment.
 This parameter is only used with Data Guard replication.
 The specified role will be assigned to the shard database after deployment.
-The valid values are: PRIMARY - the shard should be deployed as the primary database STANDBY - the shard should be deployed as a Data Guard standby (mounted) ACTIVE_STANDBY - the shard should be deploye as an Active Data Guard standby If the parameter is not specified, the default value is STANDBY -destination destination_name The name of the remote executable agent through which the database will be created as listed in the ALL_SCHEDULER_EXTERNAL_DESTS view. -netparam net_parameter_file Specify a file object containing Net Configuration Assistant (NETCA) parameters to use during networ listener setup on the remote machine. -netparamfile net_parameter_file Specify an operating system file name containing Ne Configuration Assistant (NETCA) parameters to use during network listener setup on the remote machine GDSCTL uses this to open a local file on the machine on which it is running. -osaccount account_name Specify the operating system account which will be used for remote jobs Specify the corresponding password for the account
+The valid values are: PRIMARY - the shard should be deployed as the primary database STANDBY - the shard should be deployed as a Data Guard standby (mounted) ACTIVE_STANDBY - the shard should be deployed as an Active Data Guard standby If the parameter is not specified, the default value is STANDBY -destination destination_name The name of the remote executable agent through which the database will be created as listed in the ALL_SCHEDULER_EXTERNAL_DESTS view. -gg_password gg_user_password Specifies the password for the user account that will be created on the shard database that the Oracle GoldenGate replication processes will use.
+This parameter is mandatory for Oracle GoldenGate replication. -gg_service hostname:port/ GGHOME_directory This parameter is mandatory for Oracle GoldenGate replication and specifies the URI for the GoldenGate Admin Server that will manage the GoldenGate replication at this shard.
+The format will be as follows Example: https:shard1.example.com:9005/shard1. -netparam net_parameter_file Specify a file object containing Net Configuration Assistant (NETCA) parameters to use during network listener setup on the remote machine. -netparamfile net_parameter_file Specify an operating system file name containing Net Configuration Assistant (NETCA) parameters to use during network listener setup on the remote machine.
+GDSCTL uses this to open a local file on the machine on which it is running. -osaccount account_name Specify the operating system account which will be used for remote jobs -ospassword password Specify the corresponding password for the account name specified in the -osaccount parameter.

-Table C-33 GDSCTL create shard Options
+Table C-35 (Cont.)
+GDSCTL create shard Options

 Option Description -rack rack_id Specify an identifier of a rack (hardware cabinet), or another physical grouping of nodes with similar availability characteristics.
 If specified, GDS will enforce that databases that contain replicated data are not placed in the same rack.
-If this is not possible an error is raised. -serviceuserpassword pwd The password for the operating system account under which Windows RDBMS and TNSLSNR services run. {-shardgroup shardgroup_name -shardspace shardspace name} Specify the name of the shardgroup or shardspace that this shard is being added to. -shardspace shardspace_halle} Use -shardspace when using this command in a user-defined sharding configuration.
-Use - shardgroup with system-managed and composite sharding configurations. -sys_password SYS account password. -system_password SYSTEM account password. -windows_domain domain_name Specify a corresponding domain name for an account if a Windows account has been specified in the - osaccount parameter.
+If this is not possible an error is raised. -region region_name Specify the GDS region database, catalog, shard, shardgroup, or shard director (global service manager) that this shard belongs to.
+This parameter is only valid for user-defined sharding.
+For other sharing methods it is specified per shardgroup. -serviceuserpassword pwd The password for the operating system account under which Windows RDBMS and TNSLSNR services run. {-shardgroup shardgroup_name - shardspace shardspace name} Specify the name of the shardgroup or shardspace that this shard is being added to.
+Use -shardspace when using this command in a user- defined sharding configuration.
+Use -shardgroup with system-managed and composite sharding configurations. -sys_password SYS account password. -system_password SYSTEM account password. -windows_domain domain_name Specify a corresponding domain name for an account if a Windows account has been specified in the -osaccount parameter.